 about pete.

-As Director of Programming at Eaton DC, he curates, produces, and manages a wide array of programs, including live performances, community-building sessions, art exhibitions, and high-profile partnerships.
-By developing a slate of monthly programming, cross-departmental collaboration, and unique partnerships, Pete has positioned Eaton’s public programming as an entryway to brand ethos while providing a unique benefit to hotel guests, Eaton House members and the public audiences.
-Since joining Eaton, Pete has shaped the Eaton House Residency Program—an annual cohort of artistic, cultural, wellness and sustainability practitioners—by positioning residents as creative ambassadors for the Eaton community, while co-producing original programs.
+As Director of Programming at Eaton DC, he creates, curates, and produces a wide array of public programs, including live performances, community-building sessions, art exhibitions, and high-profile partnerships.
+By developing creative models—including recurring monthly programs, special events, limited series and festivals—Pete has curated a spaces for cross-departmental collaborations, artistic development and high-profile partnerships.
+Since joining Eaton, Pete has shaped the Eaton Residency Program—an annual cohort of artistic, cultural, wellness and sustainability practitioners—by positioning residents as creative ambassadors for the Eaton community, while co-producing original programs, which center artistic value, creative connection and innovation.

 Outside of Eaton, Pete is a director and producer with a background in live performance and visual installations.
 His extensive experience in regional theatre includes new work development and world premieres.
 He is a 2019 Director-in-Residence with The Drama League of New York and a member of the Lincoln Center Theater Directors Lab.